 Prior to its expiration in June, 2007, the 1997 Incentive Plan was administered by the Compensation Committee.
 Subject to the provisions of the 1997 Incentive Plan, non-qualified stock options and dividend equivalent rights ("DERs") were granted to our named executive officers, Board of Trustees and other personnel.
 The holder of a DER is credited with amounts equal to the dividends payable with respect to the number of shares of beneficial interest covered by the award as if such shares had been issued and outstanding on the record date related to such dividend.
-During 2011, each of our named executive officers benefited from the dividend equivalents on their DERs granted in previous years.
+During 2012, each of our named executive officers benefited from the dividend equivalents on their DERs granted in previous years.
 In connection with this plan, on December 4, 2008, the Board of Trustees of the Trust approved amendments of outstanding stock option agreements made pursuant to the 1997 Incentive Plan with officers and Trustees of the Trust.
 These agreements provided for the deferred payment of dividend equivalents on shares covered by the options, with payment tied to the date the options are exercised or expire.
 In order to meet certain changes to tax law requirements, the agreements, as amended, provide for current payment of dividend equivalents in the years in which dividends are declared and paid or, if later, when the related options become vested.
-Dividend equivalents attributable to vested options accrued as of December 31, 2009, 2010 and 2011 were paid in December, 2009, December, 2010 and December, 2011, respectively.
-Total amounts paid during 2011 to the Trust's named executive officers were as follows: \$55,278 to Alan B. Miller; \$31,260 to Charles F. Boyle; \$31,260 to Cheryl K. Ramagano, and; \$19,201 to Timothy J. Fowler.
-Also during 2011, \$9,634 was paid to each of the following Independent Trustees: Miles L. Berger; James E. Dalton, Jr. and; Elliot J. Sussman, M.D.
-As of December 31, 2011, dividend equivalent rights with respect to 51,000 shares were outstanding.
+Dividend equivalents attributable to vested options accrued as of December 31, 2010, 2011 and 2012 were paid in December, 2010, December, 2011 and December, 2012, respectively.
+Total amounts paid during 2012 to the Trust's named executive officers were as follows: \$38,130 to Alan B. Miller; \$20,900 to Charles F. Boyle; \$20,900 to Cheryl K. Ramagano, and; \$12,300 to Timothy J. Fowler.
+Also during 2012, amounts were paid to Independent Trustees as follows: \$4,920 was paid to each of Miles L. Berger and Elliot J. Sussman, M.D., and \$5,530 was paid to James E. Dalton, Jr. As of December 31, 2012, dividend equivalent rights with respect to 43,000 shares were outstanding.